Rubiksman78/MonikA.I/README.md

 It's using HuggingFace DialoGPT models, [TTS Coqui-AI](https://github.com/coqui-ai/TTS) for Text to Speech and [Character AI](https://character.ai/) for more realistic responses.
 An [emotion detection from text model](https://huggingface.co/michellejieli/emotion_text_classifier) is also used linked with the chatbot.
 There is also emotion detection with the webcam with a model from [HSEmotion](https://github.com/HSE-asavchenko/face-emotion-recognition) (`facial_analysis.py`,`enet_b2_7.pt`,`mobilenet_7.h5`)

 *Disclaimer: This project adds features (chatbots) that can be imprevisible and may not be in total accordance with the usual way Monika is supposed to speak.
-The goal is to have fun free interactions when running out of topics for example*
+The goal is to have fun free interactions when running out of topics for example.
+There are also a lot of libraries and models involved so it can make the game slower when using them.*

 ## :fire: Features